danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 <!-- .element: data-id="code-animation" -->

 Note:
-- These are the ONLY reasons React re-renders
+- These are the ONLY reasons React will re-render
-- State change: updates via the state hooks we'll go over shortly
+- **State change**: any updates via the state hooks we'll go over shortly causes a render
-- Context change: Any context value the component consumes
+- **Context change**: Any context value the component consumes
-- Parent re-renders: By default, all children re-render too
+- **Parent re-renders**: If a component re-renders, then by default all it's children will re-render too
-- Understanding this is fundamental to optimisation
+- Understanding this is fundamental to how we plan our optimisation

 ---